Reginald Bacon: Coventry Ordnance Works

-In July 1909 he was promoted Rear-Admiral, and in November 1909 he retired from the Active List as director of Naval Ordnance to take up the appointment of managing director of the Coventry Ordnance Works (COW).
+In July 1909 he was promoted Rear-Admiral.
+In November 1909 he retired from the Active List as director of Naval Ordnance.
+He had been offered the appointment of managing director of the Coventry Ordnance Works (COW).

 During his time there, the Coventry works manufactured the QF 4.5-inch howitzer, the BL 5.5-inch Mark I naval gun and the Army's biggest gun to date, the BL 9.2-inch howitzer.
 On the outbreak of war, prompted by the German army's bombardment of the Liège forts, the Coventry factory privately designed the BL 15-inch howitzer, designed to be road transportable by three 105 hp Daimler-Foster Artillery tractors.
 The Army was unimpressed by its lack of range and didn't adopt the weapon, but Winston Churchill, as First Lord of the Admiralty, formed the Howitzer Brigade of the Royal Marine Artillery with the twelve guns.
 The first howitzer was shipped to France in February 1915 and Bacon was given a temporary commission in the Royal Marine Artillery as an extra Colonel 2nd Commandant.
 In April 1915 he was called to the Admiralty, where Churchill and Jackie Fisher were keen to send a single 15-inch howitzer to Gallipoli.
 He arranged for the howitzer (no. 3) to be transported, and a few days later was in Paris ready to start for the Dardanelles, when he was recalled to London by Churchill and made Commander-in-Chief, Dover, replacing Rear-Admiral Horace Hood.